hichamdotpage/ai-domain-search/README.md

 - **Language Detection**: Identifies the language of your query and prioritizes appropriate country TLDs
 - **Real-time Availability Check**: Verifies if domains are available for registration
 - **Multi-language Support**: Works with English, Spanish, Dutch, French, German, Italian, and more
-- **Pricing Information**: Shows pricing and discount information for available domains
+- **Pricing Information**: Shows pricing and discount information for available domains (cost price it's returned by your Reseller ID Pricing)

 ## Tech Stack